 The agenda for meetings of the committee and the subcommittee is determined by its chairman with the assistance of Mr. Pflederer, our general counsel and corporate secretary.
 Mr. Kowlzan and Mr. Pflederer regularly attend meetings.
 Due to his familiarity with our compensation history, philosophy and objectives, Mr. Stecko also attends meetings of the committee.
 At meetings in which compensation decisions are made for the named executive officers, the committee or subcommittee meets in executive session with no members of management present.
-For compensation matters on which the board acts, the chairman of the committee and the subcommittee in their duties and may be delegated authority to fulfill certain administrative duties regarding the compensation programs.
+For compensation matters on which the board acts, the chairman of the committee reports the committee's recommendations on executive compensation to the board.
+Independent advisors and the human resources department support the committee and the subcommittee in their duties and may be delegated authority to fulfill certain administrative duties regarding the compensation programs.
 The committee has authority under its charter to retain, approve fees for and terminate advisors, consultants and agents, as it deems necessary to assist in the fulfillment of its responsibilities.
 Before engaging compensation consultants, independent legal counsel and other compensation advisors, the committee will assess the independence of any such persons, taking into consideration all factors relevant to that person's independence from management.

 Compensation Committee Interlocks and Insider Participation.

 The compensation committee is composed of directors who are not and have not been our employees.
 None of our executive officers serves as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our board or compensation committee.

-Madison Dearborn Partners, which employs Mr. Mencoff as co-Chief Executive Officer and Mr. Souleles as Managing Director, is a private equity investment firm that invests in companies that may purchase products or services from, or sell products and services to, us in the ordinary course of business in amounts that are not material in amount or significance, representing less than 1% of the revenues of all parties.
+Madison Dearborn Partners, which employs Mr. Mencoff as co-Chief Executive Officer and Mr. Souleles as Managing Director, is a private equity firm that invests in companies that may purchase products or services from, or sell products and services to, us in the ordinary course of business in amounts that are not material in amount or significance.
 Mr. Mencoff and Mr. Souleles are not compensated directly or indirectly as a result of any such transactions, do not otherwise have an interest in such transactions and are not involved in any manner in such transactions.
 Mr. Mencoff may be deemed to beneficially own more than 10% of certain portfolio companies.
-Transactions during 2016 involving Madison Dearborn portfolio companies to which we sold, or from which we purchased, more than \$120,000 of products or services are described as follows:
+Transactions during 2017 involving Madison Dearborn portfolio companies to which we sold, or from which we purchased, more than \$120,000 of products or services are described as follows:

-- We purchased approximately \$2.5 million of goods from Multi Packaging Solutions Ltd. - Including purchases by TimBar prior to the time of our acquisition, we purchased approximately \$2.1 million of goods from Powerflute Oyj. - Including sales by TimBar prior to the time of our acquisition, we sold approximately \$800,000 of products and services to The Topps Company, Inc.
+- We purchased approximately \$1.4 million of goods from Nordic Packaging and Container. - We sold approximately \$600,000 of products and services to The Topps Company, Inc.